tidy-finance/website/docs/20_data.md

 library(scales)
 ```

 The package `lubridate` provides convenient tools to work with dates and time [@lubridate].
-The package `scales` [@scales] provides useful scale Functions for visualizations.
+The package `scales` [@scales] provides useful scale functions for visualizations.

 Moreover, we initially define the date range for which we fetch and store the financial data, making future data updates tractable.
 In case you need another time frame, you need to adjust these dates.
 Our data starts with 1960 since most asset pricing studies use data from 1962 on.